Introduction: Python Terminal for Cheap Pi Arduino Connection

-Get the files, ( or just read them with a couple of clicks ), from github Project's GitHub Files ( where updates will also be posted as they are developed ... i will update this for a location soon ... ) Put in a single directory in your Python development environment.
+Get the files, ( or just read them with a couple of clicks ), from github Project's GitHub Files ( where updates will also be posted as they are developed ) Put the files ( unzipped if that is your chosen download ) in a single directory in your Python development environment.

 Step 3: Run It

-The main program is in mcutermainal.py you can just run it, you should see the terminal window display.
+The main program is in smart_terminal.py you can just run it, you should see the terminal window display.

 You may discover that you are missing some Python components, if so track them down and install.
 Look at the import statements for clues as to what is needed.